Aomori Prefecture: Demographics

-A person living in or from Aomori Prefecture is referred to as an Aomorian.
+A person living in or from Aomori Prefecture is referred to as an Aomorian in English.
 As of 2017, the prefecture had a total population of 1.28 million residents, accounting for just over 1 percent of Japan's total population.
-In 2018, Aomori Prefecture saw the second largest decrease in the number of Japanese citizens out of any prefecture in the country.
-Only neighboring Akita Prefecture lost more citizens than Aomori.
+Approximately 45 percent of Aomori Prefecture's residents live in its two core cities, Aomori and Hachinohe, on its coastal plains.
+The majority of the prefecture is covered in forested mountain ranges, with population centers occupying valleys and plains.
+Aomori is the third-most populous prefecture in the Tōhoku region, after Miyagi Prefecture and Fukushima Prefecture.